GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Bugfix Branches
 ---------------
 Bugfix branches are used to fix bugs that are present in the ``develop`` branch.
-A similar naming convention to that of the ``feature`` branches are used, replacing "feature" with "bugfix" (i.e. ``bugfix/neo/squashAgentSmith``).
+A similar naming convention to that of the ``feature`` branches is used, replacing "feature" with "bugfix" (i.e. ``bugfix/neo/squashAgentSmith``).
 Typically, bugfix branches are completed by a single contributor, but just as with the ``feature`` branches, a collaborative effort may be required resulting a